 Average Tuition: $804

-Saint Mary’s College, located in Notre Dame, Indiana, is a Catholic liberal arts college with a stellar reputation owing no small part to its extraordinarily high retention and graduation rate, generous financial aid, and strong placement records.
-Saint Mary’s offers a Master of Science in Data Science degree designed for students with strong mathematical backgrounds and interests.
+Saint Mary’s College is located in Notre Dame, Indiana.
+It is a Catholic liberal arts college that offers a Master of Science in Data Science degree designed for students with strong mathematical backgrounds and interests.
 The program is designed to be completed primarily online.

 College Choice Score: 90.58